gamerbross/funkin-extension/README.md

 #### It's more or less implementation of [this](https://github.com/FunkinCrew/Funkin/issues/5199) suggestion.

-<h2 align="center">This extension is still in beta</h2>

-### Funkin Compiler can work in multiple "modes"
+### Funkin Compiler can work in two exviroments
-- #### As a framework for the project of your V-Slice mod (mode 1)

 > [!CAUTION]
-> This feature does not support new mod format introduced in 0.9.0 version of Friday Night Funkin' and as such will be removed in the next major update of this extension.
+> Mode 1 (Funkin Compiler project) does not support new mod format introduced in 0.9.0 version of Friday Night Funkin' and as such will be removed in the next major update of this extension.
 Make sure to migrate by compiling your mod and using the output of it for further development.

-  This mode is recommended if you want to create **new** mods to Friday Night Funkin.
-It's the most complete one!
-- #### As an editor to existing V-Slice mods (mode 2)
+- #### As an editor to new/existing V-Slice mods

+  To create a new V-Slice mod, run the `Funkin compiler: Make new project` command in a empty folder.

   Opening such mod will allow you to either make quick edits more easily, or develop your existing mod (If you decide against migrating it to a project)
   As no code pre-processing is done here, some suggestions given by haxe might be wrong, so watch out!
-- #### As a tool to contribute the the Friday Night Funkin "assets" repository (mode 3)
+- #### As a tool to contribute the the Friday Night Funkin "assets" repository

   If you feel like contributing your time to the development of the game, opening "assets" folder with this extension will provide you with the same tooling as if you were making a mod.